tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-Part-1-:-Language & Transformers.md

 ## Conclusion

-Now that we know these basics, we can begin to
+Now that we know these basics, we can now go straight towards understanding and implementing the Transformer Model based on the **'Attention is All You Need'** paper by **'Vaswani et. al.'**.